versx/WhMgr/docs/config/alarms.md

 		{
             // Alarm name
             "name":"City1-Rare",
-            // Alerts file location (used to structure how the message will look) "alerts": "default.json",
+            // Embeds file location (used to structure how the message will look) "embeds": "default.json",
             // Alarm filters
             "filters":"all.json",
             // Mentionable string that supports DTS  (!@ for user, @& for role)